Jukebox History 1914-1933

 Company (the manufacturing subsidiary of the American Telephone & Telegraph

-Co.) had a patent filed for electrical recording on the 5th
+Co.) had a patent filed for electrical recording on the 5th May 1924, but the

-different amplification methods used during the acoustic era were very
+methods used during the acoustic era were very expensive and after all not too

-expensive and after all not too successful on location.
-One of the rare
+successful on location.
+One of the rare automatic phonographs of the

-automatic phonographs of the intermediate phase between the acoustic era and
+intermediate phase between the acoustic era and the electric era was known as

-constructed and patented in the mid-twenties by William H. Daily of the American Sales Co. in
+mid-twenties by William H. Daily of the American Sales Co. in

 Chicago.
 The Daily phonograph, having a square three-window cabinet and four